ncats/RouteWise/README.md

      - Reactants are placed on the left side of the RXSMILES (before the first `>` delimiter).
      - Reagents are placed in the middle section (between the first and second `>` delimiters).
      - Products are placed on the right side (after the second `>` delimiter).
+     - During the role normalization process, the fragment indices in the fragment-section of the RXSMILES extension (|f:u.v,w.x|) are automatically updated as necessary to reflect the position of the fragments of substances at the end of the process.

 - **Send To Cytoscape Button**: Allows users to send the current graph to Cytoscape.
 Ensure Cytoscape is running in the background for this feature to work.
 - **AICP/Cytoscape JSON Toggle**: Enables users to view JSON data in different formats, including AICP and Cytoscape formats.